 Let’s see the graphical representation of this algorithm using a dendrogram.

 - Step-1: Consider each alphabet as a single cluster and calculate the distance of one cluster from all the other clusters.

-In the second step comparable clusters are merged together to form a single cluster.
-Let’s say cluster (B) and cluster (C) are very similar to each other therefore we merge them in the second step similarly with cluster (D) and (E) and at last, we get the clusters [(A), (BC), (DE), (F)]
+- Step-2: In the second step comparable clusters are merged together to form a single cluster.
+Let’s say cluster (B) and cluster (C) are very similar to each other therefore we merge them in the second step similarly to cluster (D) and (E) and at last, we get the clusters [(A), (BC), (DE), (F)]

 - Step-3: We recalculate the proximity according to the algorithm and merge the two nearest clusters([(DE), (F)]) together to form new clusters as [(A), (BC), (DEF)]

 - Step-4: Repeating the same process; The clusters DEF and BC are comparable and merged together to form a new cluster.
 We’re now left with clusters [(A), (BCDEF)].

 - Step-5: At last the two remaining clusters are merged together to form a single cluster [(ABCDEF)].

-We can say that the Divisive Hierarchical clustering is precisely the opposite of the Agglomerative Hierarchical clustering.
+We can say that Divisive Hierarchical clustering is precisely the opposite of Agglomerative Hierarchical clustering.
 In Divisive Hierarchical clustering, we take into account all of the data points as a single cluster and in every iteration, we separate the data points from the clusters which aren’t comparable.
 In the end, we are left with N clusters.